My top lessons for creating a business you love

-- Immerse yourself in knowledge of your subject, learn everything you can..
+10. Immerse yourself in knowledge of your subject - learn everything you can

 When I started I had no idea what I was doing.
-I had no marketing, business, accounting, experience and my IT knowledge extended to word!
-For the first two years I read and watched everything I could get my hands, went to networking events, asked lots of questions and found role models who were already doing what I wanted to do.
-I had to watch the same video on wordpress for 3 weeks (painful) before I could build the “basic” website (obviously not basic enough!!) tough, but essential learning.
+I had no marketing, business, accounting, experience and my IT knowledge extended to Word!
+For the first two years I read and watched everything I could, went to networking events, asked lots of questions and found role models who were already doing what I wanted to do.
+I had to watch the same video on Wordpress for three weeks (painful) before I could build the ‘basic’ website (obviously not basic enough!!).
+Tough but essential learning.

 You are not going to appeal to everyone and you don’t need to.
 Be clear about your audience and talk to them.
 Recognise the value you can offer to those specific people; this will be your anchor in all that you do and this is the one thing that has kept me going throughout all the challenges.
 The more clear and authentic you are, the easier people will be able to self-select and find you.

-- Define your vision and what successful means to you.
+12. Define your vision and what success means to you.

-All of our definitions of success will be different and it’s important to be motivated by your version.
-Is it freedom, creativity, flexibility, automomy, connection, deep relationship, changing the world, liking yourself, variety?
+All our definitions of success will be different and it’s important to be motivated by your own version.
+Is it freedom, creativity, flexibility, autonomy, connection, deep relationships, the ability to change the world, to like yourself or variety that you seek?
 What do you want to have, feel, be?
-Meeting these personal goals, makes everything you do satisfying, regardless of the outcome.
+Meeting these personal goals makes everything you do satisfying, regardless of the outcome.

-- Find your tribe, support network, and mentorship
+13. Find your tribe, support network, and mentors

 This has been absolutely crucial to me.
-Building a business, 100% there will be times when you will have doubts, you will want to give up, and wonder why you aren’t taking an easier route!
+When building a business, 100% there will inevitably be times when you have doubts, you want to give up, and you wonder why you aren’t taking an easier route!
 It’s inevitable.
 Having a support network who understand the challenges that come with designing your life, is essential.
-I have business coaching, monthly supervision and have a wonderful group of people who are my business go-to.
-Don’t be afraid to ask for help, and share in others wisdom.
-For post on finding your tribe, see blog.
+I have business coaching, monthly supervision and a wonderful group of people who are my business go-to.
+Don’t be afraid to ask for help and share in others wisdom.

-Don’t fixate on outcomes, figures, likes and followers, this is not a true reflection of how successful you are.
-Even if your dream doesn’t come to fruition in the way you had imagined, it doesn’t matter.
-The process of building something from the ground up in whatever context, will test, challenge, and reveal things to that you had no idea of.
+Don’t fixate on outcomes, figures, likes and followers - this is not a true reflection of how successful you are.
+Even if your dream doesn’t come to fruition in the way you imagined, it doesn’t matter.
+The process of building something from the ground up will test, challenge, and reveal things you had no idea of.
 It will take you to places you hadn’t imagined.
 You will meet people who you may have had no other way of coming into contact with.
 As you internally expand, your external world will expand with you and everything becomes a little more possible.